|

 These details seem small, but they make the difference between a bathroom that looks good and one that actually works day to day.

-Step 6 — Size Matters… But Bigger Isn’t Just “More Space”
+Step 6 — Bigger Isn’t Just “More Space”

 Australian homes are getting bigger — and bathrooms and ensuites are now larger than many hotel suites.